LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 Layers which create dispatchable objects take special care.
 Remember that loader trampoline code normally fills in the dispatch table pointer in the newly created object.
 Thus, the layer must fill in the dispatch table pointer if the loader trampoline will not do so.
-Common cases where a layer may create a dispatchable object without loader trampoline code is as follows:
+Common cases where a layer (or ICD) may create a dispatchable object without loader trampoline code is as follows:
 - object wrapping layers that wrap dispatchable objects
 - layers which add extensions that create dispatchable objects
 - layers which insert extra Vulkan commands in the stream of commands they intercept from the application
+- ICDs which add extensions that create dispatchable objects

+To fill in the dispatch table pointer in newly created dispatchable object, the layer should copy the dispatch pointer, which is always the first entry in the structure, from an existing parent object of the same level (instance versus device).
+For example, if there is a newly created VkCommandBuffer object, then the dispatch pointer from the VkDevice object, which is the parent of the VkCommandBuffer object, should be copied into the newly created object.